dentremor/Software-Defined-Infrastrucure/doku.md

 We use the CloudFlare DNS service, as a forwarder.

-Now we can add the forwarder in the file `/etc/bind/named.conf.options`:
+Add the forwarder in the file `/etc/bind/named.conf.options`:
 ```
 forwarders {
 	1.1.1.1